jallanxjallan/onemanairforce/adaptation/scenes/julia_and_her_friends.md

 name: Julia and her friends
 status: draft
-synopsis: '''Julia''s friends urge her to get closer to Cameron, noting that her father, who unlike theirs only mildly corrupt, cannot afford to send Julia to graduate school in America.'''
+synopsis: '''Julia''s friends urge her to get closer to Cameron, noting that her father, who unlike theirs, is only mildly corrupt and cannot afford to send Julia to graduate school in America.'''
 title: Julia and her friends